-Error code Description Action 166-415-001 System Management: Failed.
-I 2 C bus failure.
+Error code Description Action 166-415-001 System Management: Failed I 2 C bus failure.
 Disconnect all power cords and external cables from the server, wait 30 seconds, reconnect the power cords and cables, and retry the test.
-Update the BMC firmware to the latest level.
-Reseat the operator information panel cable.
-Replace the following components one at a time, in the order shown, restarting the server each time: Operator information panel assembly (Trained service technician only) System board 180-xxx-000 Diagnostics LED failure.
-Run diagnostics panel LED test for the failing LED.
+2. Update the BMC firmware to the latest level.
+3. Reseat the operator information panel cable.
+4. Replace the following components one at a time, in the order shown, restarting the server each time: a.
+Operator information panel assembly b.
+(Trained service technician only) System board 180-xxx-000 Diagnostics LED failure.
+Run the diagnostics panel LED test for the failing LED.
 180-xxx-001 Failed front LED panel test.
 Reseat the operator information panel cable.
-Replace the following components one at a time, in the order shown, restarting the server each time: a.
+2. Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Operator information panel assembly b.
 (Trained service technician only) System board 180-xxx-002 Failed diagnostics LED panel test.
-Note: The light path diagnostics panel is part of the operator information panel assembly.
+Note: The Light Path diagnostics panel is part of the operator information panel assembly.
 1. Reseat the operator information panel cable.
 2. Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Operator information panel assembly b.
 (Trained service technician only) System board 180-361-003 Failed fan LED test.
 Reseat the fans.
-Replace the following components one at a time, in the order shown, restarting the server each time: 180-xxx-003 Failed system board LED test.
+2. Replace the following components one at a time, in the order shown, restarting the server each time: a.
+Fans b.
+(Trained service technician only) System board 180-xxx-003 Failed system board LED test.
 (Trained service technician only) Replace the system board.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7979 server," on page 79 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, System x3655, Type 7985," on page 149 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.